 To bridge the Digital Divide we need to achieve three main goals:

-- Build the United States’ first and largest community-based WiFi network.
-By building an exemplary network here in Pittsburgh, we can show others around the United States (and the world) that they too can build and own their own Internet distribution networks without paying exorbitant fees.
-Check out a side-by-side comparison of our mesh/WISP WiFi model next to incumbent ISPs’ approach to WiFi.
+- Build the United States’ first and largest need-based Community Wireless Internet Service Provider.
+By building an exemplary network here in Pittsburgh, we can show others around the United States (and the world) that they can build and own their Internet distribution networks without paying exorbitant fees.
+By focusing on neighborhoods that need connectivity the most we separate ourselves from for-profit alternatives.
+Check out a side-by-side comparison of our mesh/WISP model next to incumbent ISPs’ approach.

 - Build the United States’ best community-based WiFi network.
-What good is a huge network if it doesn’t work well or if it doesn’t benefit the local community?
+What good is a network if it doesn’t work well or benefit the local community?
 We strive to build a fast, reliable, and expansive network to get Internet access to as many people as possible.
 In addition to Internet access, a local “intranet” can host websites and services that enable communication even if the greater Internet goes down.
-The Meta Mesh Network can support community message boards, local chat programs, ebook libraries, and emergency notification systems.
-Meta Mesh is developing open-source resources to improve these mesh-specific benefits.
+The Meta Mesh Network will eventually support services such as community message boards, local chat programs, ebook libraries, and emergency notification systems.
+Meta Mesh is developing open-source resources to improve these community-specific benefits.

 For more on Meta Mesh Wireless Communities, check out our 2020 Organizational Fact-sheet.

-A Pittsburgh where everyone has affordable and reliable access to the Internet.
+A Pittsburgh where everyone has fast, reliable, and private access to the Internet.

 - Inclusion – We support people in underserved communities by addressing the critical need for affordable Internet access.
-We also created a glossary of terms to translate “tech talk” into concepts that everyone can understand.
+We also created a glossary of terms and FAQ section to translate “tech talk” into concepts that everyone can understand.